 A single vertical stroke upwards to create letters like L or F. Connect one stem to another using a crossbar detail, like the letter H.

 Letters with downward strokes that extend past the baseline have Descender strokes.
 Alternatively, if the stroke moves upward and away from the main body of the letter, we call that the Ascender stroke.
+That's what we mean when we talk about the ascender in typography.

 Uppercase letters are capital letters.
 Lowercase letters are smaller ones.
 Use uppercase letters for names and places, and lowercase letters for casual settings and more readability.